What Is a Market Requirements Document (MRD)?

 - Target market: The market size.

-- Personas: The people for whom you are launching your product, whose problems are to be solved.
+- Personas: The people for whom you are launching your product, whose problems will be solved.

-- Competitor analysis: What different approach do they follow, how much hold do they have on the market and how can you outperform them.
+- Competitor analysis: What different approaches do they follow, how much hold they have on the market, and how can you outperform them.

-- High level capabilities: Capabilities of your product service.
-It has to be better than the competitor and more fulfilling.
+- High-level capabilities: These are the capabilities of your product service.
+It has to be better than the competitor and more fulfilling

 - Strategy for metrics: Metrics help in measuring the impact of your efforts.

-A: It is a collaboration of the product manager with the product marketing team with the manager having the major responsibilities.
+It is a collaboration of the product manager with the product marketing team, with the manager having significant responsibilities.

-A: For an MRD you need to document these necessary points:
+For a market requirements document, you need to document these necessary points:

-• Identify the persona, that is the people for whom you are launching the product.
+- Identify the persona; the people for whom you are launching the product.